 What to watch on IMDb TV

-IMDb focuses largely on movies but is strong on TV shows as well.
-The service’s front page features older hits like Boondock Saints, HItch, Robin Hood and Short Circuit, classics like Apocalypse Now and Lawrence of Arabia and TV shows from the recent past like Chicago Fire and Heroes.
+IMDb focuses largely on free movies but is strong on free TV shows as well.
+The service’s front page features older hits like Boondock Saints, Hitch, Robin Hood and Short Circuit, classics like Apocalypse Now and Lawrence of Arabia and TV shows from the recent past like Chicago Fire and Heroes.
 The service also offers a selection of originals, most of which surround major events, such as IMDb at the Emmys or IMDb at the Oscars.

 Easiest to start with: Pluto TV

+One of the best things about Pluto TV is that it offers both free on-demand movies and shows as well as free live TV streaming.
 If you were to head to Pluto TV’s website right now, you would be immediately greeted with a live broadcast.
 Beneath that, there’s a list of channels laid out just like any guide.
 You can click on any one to change to that channel.
 Getting going with Pluto TV is as fast as turning on your TV.

 Unfortunately, Pluto TV ‘s video quality can leave something to be desired, and the content selection is limited.
 But if you’re not looking for anything in particular, and you’re watching on a laptop or a phone, it works quite nicely.